When can I put Baby in a back-carrier?

 What else should I consider?

 Before purchasing a pack, ensure it has a sturdy restraint system — for example, a five-point harness with waist belts, shoulder straps, and a crotch strap.
 Examine the leg openings to make sure that Baby cannot slip through.
-Try the pack on with Baby inside before you buy, if you can, so you know that both you and she are comfortable with it.
+Try the pack on with Baby inside before you buy, if you can, so you know that both you and they are comfortable with it.
 Most models also come with support stands so that Baby can be easily placed inside, and should also include adjustable seats, a removable canopy, and a detachable plastic rain cover.
 And of course, make sure the pack is easy to clean and wipe down for any unexpected accidents.